 Jheon Soocheon (Honorable Mention)

-The year the Venice Biennale celebrated its 100th anniversary, the Korean Pavilion celebrated its inaugural exhibition, headed by Korean art critic Lee Yil (1932-1997).
-The Biennale that year was directed by French scholar Jean Clair, the Biennale's first non-Italian director of visual arts, and was titled Identity and Alterity: Figures of the Body , exploring discourses popular among the arts and humanities in the 1990s.
-In pace with the overarching theme, Lee Yil chose to show works by Jheon Soocheon, Yun Hyong-keun, Kim In Kyum , and Kwak Hoon.
+In the year the Venice Biennale celebrated its 100th anniversary, the Korean Pavilion celebrated its inaugural exhibition, headed by Korean art critic Lee Yil (1932-1997).
+The Biennale that year was directed by French scholar Jean Clair, the Biennale's first non-Italian director of visual arts, and was titled Identity and Alterity: Figures of the Body, exploring discourses popular among the arts and humanities in the 1990s.
+In pace with the overarching theme, Lee Yil chose to show works by Jheon Soocheon, Yun Hyong-keun, Kim In Kyum, and Kwak Hoon.
 Lee Yil studied in France before returning to Korea in 1965, and taught as a professor at Hongik University beginning in 1966.
-As an art critic, he is recognized for introducing Western art movements to the Korean contemporary art scene.
+As an art critic, he is recognized for introducing Western art movements to the South Korean contemporary art scene.
 Curating was not a familiar or common profession at the time, and it was not unusual for an art critic to direct an exhibition.

 1997 / 47th